AckerlyXu/heima/articles/virtual-machines/windows/hybrid-use-benefit-licensing.md

     -Offer "Windows-HUB"
 ```

-If you don't have an Enterprise Agreement subscription, continue reading for instructions on how to upload a custom VM and deploy with Azure Hybrid Use Benefit.

 ## Upload a Windows VHD
 To deploy a Windows VM in Azure, you first need to create a VHD that contains your base Windows build.
 This VHD must be appropriately prepared via Sysprep before you upload it to Azure.
-You can [read more about the VHD requirements and Sysprep process](virtual-machines-windows-upload-image.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) and [Sysprep Support for Server Roles](https://msdn.microsoft.com/windows/hardware/commercialize/manufacture/desktop/sysprep-support-for-server-roles).
+You can [read more about the VHD requirements and Sysprep process](upload-image.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) and [Sysprep Support for Server Roles](https://msdn.microsoft.com/windows/hardware/commercialize/manufacture/desktop/sysprep-support-for-server-roles).
 Back up the VM before running Sysprep.

 Make sure you have [installed and configured the latest Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs).
 Once you have prepared your VHD, upload the VHD to your Azure Storage account using the `Add-AzureRmVhd` cmdlet as follows: